Consiglio Nazionale delle Ricerche

 Dedicated to tackling scientific challenges with long-term impact and of genuine importance to real life, Simula Research Laboratory (SIM) offers an environment that emphasizes and promotes basic research.
 Simula is also involved in research education and application-driven innovation and commercialization.
 The laboratory is an internationally leading research institution within select fields in information and communications technology (ICT).
 These fields are communication systems; scientific computing, aiming at fast and reliable solutions of mathematical models in biomedicine; and software engineering.

 Contact: George Loudos

-BET Solutions is a fast-growing Greek SME which aims to bridge the gap between ex vivo studies and in vivo molecular imaging by providing cost-effective solutions in terms of instrumentation and services.
+BIOEMTECH Solutions is a fast-growing Greek SME which aims to bridge the gap between ex vivo studies and in vivo molecular imaging by providing cost-effective solutions in terms of instrumentation and services.
 The company mainly designs and develops low-cost molecular imaging systems and provides imaging services and consultancy with an emphasis on nuclear medicine technology.
-BET has recently extended its portfolio of imaging by developing an X-ray system and it is in close contact with different end users to achieve the optimal balance between cost and performance.
+BIOEMTECH has recently extended its portfolio of imaging by developing an X-ray system and it is in close contact with different end users to achieve the optimal balance between cost and performance.

 IN SRL is an agency founded in 2008 whose mission is to support private and public organizations in participating in EU, national and local innovation projects and to provide professional project management services.
 IN is currently involved in several collaborations with SMEs, universities and research institutes from all over Europe, mainly in the nanotechnology, chemical, and biomedical sector.
 IN has supported the development of several SMEs from the set-up to the startup stage within the framework of EU-funded projects and offers a wide range of training services in soft skills, project management, and project financing.